cebuanos/expenseapp/readme.md

 - User accounts
 - Add new expenses

-# The Scope of the assignment are the following:
+# Using the modern libraries, the application must used the following:

 - Build, test, and launch React apps
 - Use cutting-edge ES6/ES7 JavaScript